 - Hot Enough: To see if the griddle/pan is hot enough, flick a few drops of water on it.
 If the drops sizzle and evaporate fast, the cooking surface is ready.
 You can also make a tiny pancake to test the pan!

-Sourdough Vegan Pancakes Recipe
+Sourdough Vegan Pancakes (overnight or same day)

 Ingredients